Texas Feed Store Sparks Outrage with ‘Bomb Iran’ Message

 After a photo of the receipt went viral on Telegram, a mobile messaging app widely used in Iran, and was posted to Twitter, the store was inundated with phone calls.

+BBC Persian correspondent Bahman Kalbasi posted a photo of the receipt on his Twitter account on July 8:

-“I have spoken to probably a hundred members of the Iranian community both here in the States and from ALL over the world,” wrote owner Tara Burk Jurica in a Facebook message to BBC Persian correspondent Bahman Kalbasi.
+“I have spoken to probably a hundred members of the Iranian community both here in the States and from ALL over the world,” wrote owner Tara Burk Jurica in a Facebook message to Kalbasi.
 “I have tried to assure them we don’t feel that way… My apologies to the Iranian community both here and abroad.”

-The message printed at the bottom of the receipt has now been changed.
+Jurica told Foreign Policy in a phone interview that she removed the message immediately after she learned of it, and removed computer access from every employee except herself and her husband.
+She said she did not write the message.

+“This is very upsetting,” said Jurica.
+“I don’t know where this came from, but this is my business and I am taking responsibility for it.
+What else can I do?”

 The owner of store that had “bomb bomb #Iran” on the receipt also took the time to apologize to Iranians on my FB. pic.twitter.com/JqTlcbjFPD

-Note: This piece has been updated.